mignonat/jmap/README.md

  - Move to the directory where you want to install this project
  - #git clone https://github.com/mignonat/jmap (will create a jmap folder and copy source inside)
  - npm install (will download all project dependencies, can be long > 1 minute)
+ - npm run build // build the application

 Then you can open the file "index.html" in the project root folder.

-By default the Application is not launched, so the page is blank
+In browser console, you can :

-To Launch the application :
+   - Launch the application  :
- - #JMapAPI.Application.start()
+    #JMapAPI.Application.start()
-To create instance of PanelLayer in the container with id = "my-panel" :
+   - Create instances of component, ex a LayerListPanel in the container with DOM id = "layer" :
- - #JMapAPI.Component.LayerListPanel.instanciate("layer")
+    #JMapAPI.Component.LayerListPanel.instanciate("layer")
- - #JMapAPI.Component.JMapLogo.instanciate("logo")
+    #JMapAPI.Component.JMapLogo.instanciate("logo")